Lightning-Universe/lightning-flash/docs/source/general/data.rst

     ``per_batch_transform`` are injected as the ``collate_fn`` function of the DataLoader.

 Here is the pseudo code using the preprocess hooks name.
-Surely, Flash will take care of calling the right hooks for each stage.
+Flash takes care of calling the right hooks for each stage.

 Example::